adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/languagenavigation/v1/languagenavigation/README.md

 -->
 Language Navigation (v1)
 ====
-Language Navigation component written in HTL that renders a global language structure navigation.
+Language Navigation component is written in HTL that renders a global language structure navigation.

 ## Features